Stutchbury/InputEvents/docs/README.md

 ----

-## Encoder Adapter Notes
+## Adapters

+Adapters are a very thin layer of abstraction used by InputEvents to provide a common API for third party libraries and boards.

+### Encoder Adapters

 Since v1.2.1, you can use almost any encoder library via an [EncoderAdapter](https://github.com/Stutchbury/EncoderAdapter).
+At some point this library will merged into InputEvents.

 Currently an adapter is provided for PJRC's Encoder but more will be added or you can write your own.